gbwilhelm/yacht/README.md

 This project aims to refresh my Java programming skills by recreating the classic dice game, Yacht.

 The main algorithm consists of a parser that reads the result of the dice rolls to display the applicable scoring categories to the player, then compute the chosen score.
-A text-based interface is also used, which could be further extended to a gui or even an Android project as a further excercise.
+A text-based interface is also used, which could be further extended to a gui or even an Android project as a further exercise.

 The rules for Yacht were taken from Wikipedia: https://en.wikipedia.org/wiki/Yacht_(dice_game)